Important Florida Medicaid Numbers

 Should my Elderly Parent or Grandparent Drive?

-Families often recognize the risks, but do not know how to address the issue with their loved one who may be putting themselves (and others) at risk every time they get behind the wheel.
-They also worry that taking away an elderly relative’s ability to drive could also result in increased isolation/lower ability to interact with others socially.
+Families often recognize the risks but do not know how to address the issue with their loved ones, who may put themselves (and others) at risk whenever they get behind the wheel.
+They also worry that taking away an elderly relative's ability to drive could result in increased isolation/lower social ability to interact with others.

-As an Elder Law Attorney, it is my job to have difficult conversations with my senior clients that, often, their own families are unwilling or not comfortable having.
+As a Boca Raton elder law attorney, it is my job to have difficult conversations with my senior clients that their families are often unwilling or uncomfortable having.
 Often seniors will listen to an objective third party, such as an elder law attorney, in a different way than a family member.
-The elder law attorney, of course, won’t be at the Thanksgiving Day table feeling awkward about suggesting that mom stops driving.
-With experience handling personal-injury cases as well, ultimately, we are concerned, not only about the well-being of the senior elder law client, but also that of children, people in other vehicles, or any pedestrians and cyclists crossing the road.
+The elder law attorney, of course, won't be at the Thanksgiving Day table feeling awkward about suggesting that Mom stops driving.
+With experience handling personal injury cases as well, ultimately, we are concerned not only about the well-being of the senior elder law client but also that of children, people in other vehicles, or any pedestrians and cyclists crossing the road.

 Fla.
 Stat.
-322.126 provides for reporting physical or mental infirmities that negatively impacts one's ability to safely drive a motor vehicle.
+322.126 provides for reporting physical or mental infirmities that negatively impact one's ability to drive a motor vehicle safely.
 A link to the Florida Department of Highway Safety and Motor Vehicles Division of Motor Vehicles (DMV) reporting form is below under elder law attorney resources.

 Elder Law Attorney Resources